ncheneweth/iac-resources/README.md

 # infrastructure-as-code resources
-tools, frameworks, techniques in platforms and infrastructure-as-code
+<p>tools, frameworks, techniques in platforms and infrastructure-as-code</p>
+means

 ##### Working with IaaS or Cloud providers